Frequently Asked Questions

 Eligible persons to apply for SCRC check include:

-prospective employees, contract renewal staff as well as staff assigned by outsourced service providers to organisations or enterprises applying to organisations or enterprises (including schools, residential care homes for disabled persons, private tutorial centers and private interest/activity institutions, e.g. swimming clubs, ball games clubs, music centers, etc.) for work relating to children or MIPs.
+An “eligible applicant” under the scheme means (1) prospective employees, (2) contract renewal staff and (3) prospective self-employed persons undertaking child-related or MIP-related work for individual employers (e.g. parents who engage private tutors for their children or MIPs), organisations or enterprises (including schools, residential care homes for disabled persons, private tutorial centers and private interest/activity institutions, e.g. swimming clubs, ball games clubs, music centers, etc.).

-• providing services mainly for children or MIPs (such as teachers, tutors working in tutorial centres, tutors of interest classes, social workers looking after children, paediatricians and nursing staff, staff working in special schools and hostels, etc);
+• providing services mainly for children or MIPs (such as, teachers, tutors working in tutorial centres, tutors of interest classes, social workers looking after children, paediatricians and nursing staff, tutors working in special schools, private tutors and sports coaches etc);

-• working in premises that provide services for children or MIPs (such as general staff or assistants, librarians, cleaners, janitors, cooks, security staff in schools or tutorial centres, etc); or
+• working in premises that provide services for children or MIPs (such as, general staff or assistants, librarians and cleaners in schools or tutorial centres, etc); or

-Applicants under the age of 18 should always be accompanied by their parent or guardian when submitting their applications.
-The parent or guardian should sign on the application form or other required documents to confirm that such procedures are processed with their consent on a fully informed basis.
+Applicants under the age of 18 should always obtain the consent from their parent or guardian when submitting their applications or for any further procedures.
+The parent or guardian should sign on all required documents to confirm that such procedures are processed with their consent on a fully informed basis.
+If the applicants under the age of 18 submit the application online, the parent/ guardian consent form should be uploaded.

 Q.2 What posts are covered under the SCRC scheme?